-Two collection arrangements are available depending on the type of waste:
+Three different collection arrangements are available depending on the type of waste:

-Some types of healthcare related waste are suitable for disposal in your black bin.
-This waste can carry an offensive odour as well as appearance but is not infectious.
+Some types of healthcare-related waste are suitable for disposal in your black bin.
+This waste can have an offensive odour or appearance but is not infectious.

 - Catheter and stoma bags (drained)

 - Wound dressings (non-infectious)

 - Soiled bedding (vomit, human waste)

 - Nasal and respiratory secretions

 If your current black bin capacity is insufficient for your hygiene waste, we might be able to provide an additional bin.
 This will be a 140-litre bin unless you request a standard 240-litre bin.
 Contact us on 01954 713000 to discuss this.

 You can take used needles and syringes in a ‘sharps’ box to a pharmacy that accepts self-medicating patients’ returns.
 Your GP surgery can provide you with empty sharps boxes.